Reducing the risk of stillbirth

 - being overweight or obese

-- using assisted reproductive technology to become pregnant
+- becoming pregnant by assisted reproductive technology

 - smoking, drinking alcohol or using other drugs during pregnancy

-If you have a risk factor for stillbirth, your doctor or midwife can talk with you about what you can do to reduce your risk.
+It’s a good idea to ask your midwife or doctor about your individual risks for stillbirth.
+If you have a risk factor for stillbirth, your midwife or doctor can talk with you about what you can do to reduce your risk.